Can a Contract Be Valid Without a Signature?

 When a contract is not signed, the party that allegedly breached the agreement may be able to argue that no enforceable deal was ever reached.
 If you do not have a legally valid agreement, you cannot bring a breach of contract claim.

 To be clear, a signature does not have to be handwritten: electronic signatures are valid in Indiana.
-Under state regulations, a signature on an otherwise legally valid contract or agreement will not be denied the force of law simply because it is electronic.
+Under state law, a signature on an otherwise legally valid contract or agreement will not be denied the force of law simply because it is electronic.

-Unsigned Contracts are Sometimes Enforced in Indiana
+Unsigned Contracts Are Sometimes Enforced in Indiana

 Breach of contract claims are always fact-specific cases.
 An unsigned contract, while more likely to be disputed, can sometimes still be enforced.
 In fact, unwritten contracts may even carry the force of law in Indiana.
 An oral contract may still be a legally valid contract.